jsmeghana/solid-tribble/README.md

       <property name = "password" value = "root"/>
    </bean>
    ```
    9. Once this is done, the application should successfully connect to the database.
+   10. The project has 4 tables **account, transaction, userledger and bankledger** tables.

    ## About the Service
    The service is a simple creditcard api to track purchases for customers and is capable of tracking account balances via double-entry